 Currently the price is about $ 1.65 per troy ounce; after three years of inflation, the price in 1968 dollars is perhaps $1.45 per troy ounce.
 Even the current price represents speculative interests far exceeding any economic requirements (once on Commodity Exchange in New York, three times the United States' annual production of silver, or one-half the world's annual production of silver, changed hands in one day's trading.
 And the Commodity Exchange, albeit the largest, is only one of four organized silver futures markets in the United States.
 The others are the Chicago Board of Trade, the West Coast Commodity Exchange, and the American Board of Trade).

 The price of $2.50/troy ounce more than compensated for the increase in economic value were a devaluation to occur.
-Probably a devaluation, after the initial shock and temporarily increasing prices, would have been followed with a price decrease in silver, only one that was smaller than the actual decline that has occured since June 1968, the difference in the declines approximating the amount of the devaluation.
+Probably a devaluation, after the initial shock and temporarily increasing prices, would have been followed with a price decrease in silver, only one that was smaller than the actual decline that has occurred since June 1968, the difference in the declines approximating the amount of the devaluation.
 An explanation of the artificially high prices for silver since 1967 is offered below.

 TWO CLASSES TO CONSIDER